 Rights on and after return to work

-Legally, returning fathers must be allowed to take up the same job with the same terms and conditions of employment as they had when they went on paternity leave.
+Legally, those returning from leave must be allowed to take up the same job with the same terms and conditions of employment as they had when they went on paternity leave.

-If you wish to give new fathers further rights you can use this section to do so, but bear in mind that you must offer returning mothers the same benefits so as not to discriminate.
+If you wish to give these individuals further rights you can use this section to do so, but bear in mind that you must offer those returning from maternity/adoption leave the same benefits so as not to discriminate.